Dimer models and cluster categories of Grassmannians: Surfaces

 Thus, the $(k,n)$-Postnikov diagrams of Definition~\ref{d:asd} are Postnikov diagrams of degree $k$ on a disk with $n$ marked points on its boundary, considered up to the untwisting and twisting moves (see Figure~\ref{f:twisting}).

 If $D$ is a weak Postnikov diagram on a marked surface $(X,M)$, we define the corresponding dimer model $Q(D)$ as in the disk case, following Definition~\ref{d:quiver} and Remark~\ref{r:plabicdual}.
-Note that, as in the disk case, the boundary vertices of $Q(D)$ (when drawn in the surface) are not the same as the original marked points $M$: there is one vertex of $Q(D)$ between each adjacent pair of marked points on any boundary component.
-Let $A_D$ denote the corresponding dimer algebra, defined as in the disk case.
-Let $e$ be the sum of the idempotents in $A_D$ corresponding to the boundary vertices.
-Then, as in the disk case, we may define the \emph{boundary algebra} of $D$ to be $B_D=eA_De$: note that it is not clear whether it is independent of the choice of $D$.
+Let $A_D=A_{Q(D)}$ denote the corresponding dimer algebra, defined as in the disk case.
+Let $e$ be the sum of the idempotents in $A_D$ corresponding to the boundary vertices of $Q(D)$.
+Then, as in the disk case, we may define the \emph{boundary algebra} of $D$ to be $B_D=eA_De$.
+Note that it is not clear whether it is independent of the choice of $D$.

+\begin{remark} Note that, as in the disk case, the boundary vertices of $Q(D)$ correspond to the alternating regions of $D$ that have as one (unoriented) edge an interval on the boundary between two marked points.
+Thus the idempotents of the boundary algebra are naturally labelled by the \emph{boundary intervals} of the marked surface, and not the marked (boundary) points.
+To draw the quiver $Q(D)$ on the surface, it is natural to locate each boundary vertex on the corresponding boundary interval. \end{remark}

 We recall a construction of Scott~\cite[\S3]{scott06}.
 Given a triangulation $\mathcal{T}$ of the disk with $n$ marked points on its boundary, each triangle is replaced with a local configuration of strands, as in Figure~\ref{f:scotttriangle}, to produce a global configuration $D(\mathcal{T})$ of strands.